ufonduo/share-extras/trunk/BBC Weather Dashlet/README.txt

 Author: Will Abson

 This add-on project for Alfresco Share defines a simple dashlet to display displays current weather observations from the BBC.
+It can be used on a user or a site dashboard.

 Installation
 ------------